rockstor/rockstor-installer/vagrant_env/README.md

 ```
 vagrant up
-vagrant ssh -c "cd /home/vagrant; /vagrant/run_kiwi.sh"
+vagrant ssh -c "cd /home/vagrant/rockstor-installer/vagrant_env; ./run_kiwi.sh"
 ```

-This will also build and provision the vagrant box.
+This will build and provision the vagrant box.
 It will then run kiwi in the virtual machine to build the Rockstor Installer ISO.

 The resultant ISO will be available in this directory. (eg. ./rockstor-installer/vagrant_env)